 Jason established First Choice Spinal & Sports Physiotherapy soon after a near-death experience in December 2018.
 Having survived a 20m fall from a cliff, Jason

 re-evaluated his family and career priorities.

-Having worked in private practice since 2006, Jason gained valuable experience and insights into how best to serve his patients.
-He also realized that in order to provide a range of top quality services that he would need to establish his own clinic.
+Working in private practice since 2006, Jason gained valuable experience and insights into how to best serve his patients.
+He recognised that in order to provide a range of top quality services for his patients he would need to establish his own clinic.

-Besides working in his clinic, Jason also regularly volunteers at sporting events including the Commonwealth Games 2018, Alice Springs Masters Games 2018, and Six Foot Track Marathon.
-He also has extensive rugby union experience, having worked with Northern Suburbs Rugby in the Shute Shield competition for 5 seasons.
+In addition to working in his clinic, Jason volunteers at major sporting events including the Commonwealth Games 2018, Alice Springs Masters Games 2018 and Six Foot Track Marathon.
+He also has extensive rugby union experience, having worked for Northern Suburbs Rugby Union in the Shute Shield competition for 5 seasons.

-Jason is an active member of the Australian Physiotherapy Association as a Titled Musculoskeletal Physiotherapist.
-He regularly represents the profession at major sporting events including the Commonwealth Games, City2Surf, and the Australian Fitness Expo where he also mentors junior physios.
+Jason is an active member of the Australian Physiotherapy Association (APA) as a Titled Musculoskeletal Physiotherapist.
+He regularly represents the profession at major sporting events including the Commonwealth Games and City2Surf, as well as Australian Fitness Expo's.
+In addition to working at these events, Jason also mentors junior physiotherapists.

 Master of Physiotherapy (Musculoskeletal) - University of Queensland 2017

 A post-graduate degree i.e. an additional 2 years of study focusing on the assessment and treatment of complex conditions

 A 4 year undergraduate degree focusing solely on physiotherapy.